WAICU advocates public policies that support student opportunity.

 WAICU is the state coordinator for the federal Integrated Postsecondary Education Data System or IPEDS (for private, nonprofit colleges) and operates the WAICU Longitudinal Data System.
 WAICU assists our institutions in meeting federal and state reporting requirements for institutional data.
 We analyze data trends within higher education and use such research to advocate on behalf of private, nonprofit colleges and universities in Wisconsin.
 Please see our Research & Compliance page.

-Since December 5, 2005, WAICU has had custody of the transcripts of students of (now closed) Mount Senario College.
+WAICU has custody of the transcripts of students of (now closed) Mount Senario College and Holy Family College (formerly Silver Lake College).
 By state statute, WAICU is the official student records custodian for any WAICU member that ceases operations.